pingkai/HiFierWebDocusaurus/docs/intro.md

 Due to iOS system limitations, the current maximum output is DSD128.
 DSD samples above this sampling rate will be converted to PCM for output.
 Currently, the highest DSD decoded is DSD1024, but this may vary depending on the performance of the phone.
 Since the current Mac version uses the underlying iOS library, it does not support DSD output.
 If it need to output DSD on a Mac in the future, it will need to support the Mac system separately.

-Android's DSD output capability should be higher than that of iOS.
-I will update it after I have a version that supports Android.
+Theoretically, Android’s DSD output capability can surpass that of iOS.
+Updates will be provided once the Android version is supported.